Nexuist/Scratchify/README.md

 ### Introduction

 Another one of the projects for our Exploring Computer Science class was to develop some type of project using [Scratch](https://scratch.mit.edu/about).
 Scratchify was my submission - a frontend Scratch project that uses a node.js server running on my laptop to control Spotify.
 It was developed January 13-14 of 2016.
+The code was rewritten entirely on August 20, 2016, to be more clean and organized.
+The original code is available in a separate branch.

 * [View project](https://scratch.mit.edu/projects/93077193/)